Creating Herbal Remedies

-We love infusing herbs in oils to create a lovely range of remedies including medicinal creams, ointments, rubs, lip balms, ear drops and skin oils.
+We love infusing herbs in oils!
+And we LOVE to create a lovely range of remedies including medicinal creams, ointments, rubs, lip balms, ear drops and skin oils.

-The balms and oils can be applied for various ailments including, eczema, cuts, scrapes, ear infections, cold sores, chapped lips, aching muscles, arthritis, baba’s bottoms and many more.
+The balms and oils can be applied for various ailments.
+These include: eczema, cuts, scrapes, ear infections, cold sores, chapped lips, aching muscles, arthritis, baba’s bottoms and many more.

 The Creative Process

-We gather the herbs on a sunny day then dry them to remove any excess moisture before infusing in organic almond oil.
+We gather the herbs on a sunny day then dry them.
+This is to remove any excess moisture before infusing in organic almond oil.
 The infusing oil is either placed in the earth, buried in the soil or left in the sunlight, such as on a window sill.
-Sometimes we create a hot oil infusion depending on which herb we are using and for what purpose.
+Sometimes, we create a hot oil infusion depending on which herb we are using and for what purpose.

 We have experimented with this method and had great results.

 We collect the plants for maceration at full moon and dry them out for two weeks until the next new moon when the sealed bottles are buried.
 At the time of the new moon the earth’s energy has retreated underground.
 In burying the oils at this time the plants become energised with the strong, grounding earth element.

 The infusions are then left buried for at least one lunar cycle then dug up and strained.
 Our herbs of choice for this are plantain and comfrey (although we also make a hot oil infusion of comfrey too)– for use where we are looking for an especially cooling effect in the body.